melezhik/r3tool/README.md

 tom  new-issue
 ```

-After code is finished, run following to add new test to a suite:
+After code is finished, run the following command to add a new test to a suite:

 ```bash
 tom rebuild